-For the procedure of restoring mirror disks only on the active server or its server group while the standby server or its server group is not started, execute restoration as specified in "Simultaneously restoring the mirror disks on both of the active and standby servers from their respective disk images", in which "both" or "both servers" is considered as "single" or "single server", respectively.
+For the procedure of restoring mirror disks only on the active server or its server group, with the standby server or its server group (not to be restored) stopped, execute restoration as specified in "Simultaneously restoring the mirror disks on both of the active and standby servers from their respective disk images", in which "both" or "both servers" is considered as "single" or "single server", respectively.

-- If the other server is not started, the response to the Cluster WebUI or commands may be delayed.
-In particular, using Cluster WebUI causes very slow response. - If you change configuration data (such as a path to a partition) through the procedure, and then the distribution fails for any server, remember to distribute the changed configuration data to the server later. - If incorrect path information is used, the start of mirroring may fail or the corresponding partition may be destroyed. - It is not supported to separately restore, connect, and operate an active server and a standby server according to this procedure. - There is no problem even in such a case, if mirror recovery (full copy) is executed right after both servers are connected and activated.
+• If you change configuration data (such as a path to a partition) through the procedure, and then the distribution fails for any server, remember to distribute the changed configuration data to the server later.

+If incorrect path information is used, the start of mirroring may fail or the corresponding partition may be destroyed.

+• It is not supported to separately restore, connect, and operate an active server and a standby server according to this procedure.

+There is no problem even in such a case, if mirror recovery (full copy) is executed right after both servers are connected and activated.
 If operation is carried out without executing mirror recovery (full copy), however, the mirror data can be damaged.